statsym/Projects-Collections/README.md

 # Projects-Collections
-a collection of course projects
+a collection of course projects' posters